skinny85/specnaz/docs/reference-manual.md

 `org.specnaz.testng.SpecnazFactoryTestNG` interface, which extends `org.specnaz.Specnaz`
-(like `Specnaz`, it's an interface with one default method, so your class doesn't need any additional code to implement it), and also needs to be annotated with the `org.testng.annotations.Test` annotation.
+(like `Specnaz`, it's an interface with one default method, so your class doesn't need any additional code to implement it), and also needs to be annotated with TestNG's `@Test` annotation.

 Example: